What happens to my improvements after my landlord lost the property?

 Answer:

-The answer will depend on the terms of the lease.
-Generally, when a new landlord enters, they are bound by the terms of the lease already in existence.
-If you don't have a written lease for a specified period, you are generally considered a month-to-month tenant and the new owner may change the terms of the tenancy, such as by increasing rent, altering the amenities offered, etc.
+The answer will depend on the terms of your lease.
+Generally, when a new landlord takes over, they must follow the existing lease terms.
+If you don’t have a written lease for a specific period, you may be considered a month-to-month tenant, which allows the new owner to change terms like rent or amenities.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.